 How does the Program work?

-First, a housing subsidy is provided to your community to help you build, buy or renovate affordable rental housing.
+First, a housing subsidy is provided to your community to help you operate and administer affordable rental housing.
 It will run for a maximum of 25 years, or the length of the project loan amortization period, whichever is less.
 The subsidy amount is determined as follows:

 project subsidy = loan repayment + operating expenses − revenue